clarkevansteenderen/ThermalSampleR/README.md

 relatively stable, indicating that adding additional samples is unlikely to change the results obtained.

+***Take-home message***: As long as the researchers were content with obtaining an estimate for the difference in CTmin between *Catorhintha schaffneri* adults and nymphs with a precision of approximately 1 degrees Celsius, the experiment could be concluded at n = 30 individuals tested.
+Adding additional samples above n = 30 would likely improve the precision of estimate, however, the gain in precision must be considered in light of the logistics, costs and ethics of testing additional specimens.

 ## 5. Test of Total Equivalency

 This function performs a Test of Total Equivalency, as developed by [Duffy et al. (2021)](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/1365-2435.13928), and incorporates it into the ThermalSampleR package.